 3. Document and file receipts

-Start a vendors file sorted alphabetically for easy access.
+Start a vendor file sorted alphabetically for easy access.
 Create a payroll file sorted by payroll date and a bank statement file sorted by month.
 A common habit is to toss all paper receipts into a box and try to decipher them at tax time, but unless you have a very small volume of transactions, it’s better to organize separate files for assorted receipts as they come in.
 Many accounting software systems let you scan paper receipts and avoid physical files altogether.

 4. Review unpaid bills from vendors